-What are the similarities and differences between the two tunes you
+Explore the different tunes you can make with these five gourds.
+What are the similarities and differences between the two tunes you are given?

 How many shapes can you build from three red and two green cubes?
 Can you use what you've found out to predict the number for four red and two green?